Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Abstract

 \section{Abstract}

-Although dropout has achieved great success in deep learning, little is known about how it helps the training find a good generalization solution in the high-dimensional parameter space.
+It is important to understand how the popular regularization method dropout helps the neural network training find a good generalization solution.
 In this work, we show that the training with dropout finds the neural network with a flatter minimum compared with standard gradient descent training.
-We further study the underlying mechanism of why dropout finds flatter minima through experiments.
-We propose a {\it Variance Principle} that the variance of a noise is larger at the sharper direction of the loss landscape.
-Existing works show that SGD satisfies the variance principle, which leads the training to flatter minima.
-Our work show that the noise induced by the dropout also satisfies the variance principle that explains why dropout finds flatter minima.
-In general, our work points out that the variance principle is an important similarity between dropout and SGD that lead the training to find flatter minima and obtain good generalization.
+We further find that the variance of a noise induced by the dropout is larger at the sharper direction of the loss landscape and the Hessian of the loss landscape at the found minima aligns with the noise covariance matrix by experiments on various datasets, i.e., MNIST, CIFAR-10, CIFAR-100 and Multi30k, and various structures, i.e., fully-connected networks, large residual convolutional networks and transformer.
+For networks with piece-wise linear activation function and the dropout is only at the last hidden layer, we then theoretically derive the Hessian and the covariance of dropout randomness, where these two quantities are very similar.
+This similarity may be a key reason accounting for the goodness of dropout.